 - Plan to read each chapter before it's discussed in class.
 Doing this will make the class lecture a review.
 It is also likely to help you to understand the material that is presented in class at a deeper level.

 - Identify information in the chapter you don't understand and plan to talk with the professor after class or during his/her office hours if you still don't understand the material after it's covered in class.

-- Make an appointment with a tutor in the LARC for individualized instruction.
+- Make an appointment with an academic coach in the HKC for individualized instruction.